neu-autonomy/nfl_veripy/README.md

 ### `nn_closed_loop`: Closed-Loop Analysis (NNs in feedback loops) -- includes Reach-LP

 **Handles problems such as:**
-- Given a set of possible initial states, a trained NN, and a known dynamics model, compute outer bounds on the set of possible future states (**forward reachable sets**).
+- Given a set of possible initial states, a trained NN controller, and a known dynamics model, compute outer bounds on the set of possible future states (**forward reachable sets**).
-- Given a set of terminal states, a trained NN, and a known dynamics model, compute inner/outer bounds on the set of possible initial states that will/won't lead to the terminal state set (**backprojection sets**).
+- Given a set of terminal states, a trained NN controller, and a known dynamics model, compute inner/outer bounds on the set of possible initial states that will/won't lead to the terminal state set (**backprojection sets**).

 For more info, please see [this README](/docs/_static/access21/access21.md).